kumbulanit/t-sql/tech company/untitled/Module 13 - Using Window Ranking, Offset, and Aggregate Functions/Lab_Using_Set_Operators.md

 4. Add recommended engagement strategy

 **Business Logic:**
-- High Value: Customers with orders >$50,000 total OR employees with salary >$80,000
+- High Value: Customers with orders >$50,000 total OR employees with BaseSalary >$80,000
-- Medium Value: Customers with orders >$20,000 total OR employees with salary >$60,000
+- Medium Value: Customers with orders >$20,000 total OR employees with BaseSalary >$60,000
 - Standard: All other contacts

 ## Exercise 2: EXCEPT Operations - Data Quality and Compliance